 Sufficient and Equitable Funding: Resources do matter, especially when invested in programs that have been proven to work.

-Diversity: We support creating diverse, inclusive schools and classrooms whenever possible.
+Diversity: We support creating diverse, inclusive schools and classrooms.

 Meaningful Parent Involvement: Parents must have a significant voice in policies at the school, district, state and national levels.
 We are not just “consumers” or “customers” but knowledgeable, necessary partners in any effective reform effort.